dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

   2. But the more changes the observer can detect, and the less substitution can occur.

-     With complete information (such as your CPU, a debugger, or even a disassembler) can see exactly how code differs --- if we had to satisfy the equivalence judgement of these observers, we could never optimize anything, because they could detect any change.
+     Observers with complete information --- such as your CPU, a debugger, or even a disassembler (which will see any code transformation)
+     --- can see exactly how code differs.
+If we had to satisfy the equivalence judgement of these observers, we could never optimize anything, because they could detect any change.
 For example, if you replaced a multiply with a shift or reordered two stores, any disassembler or debugger could see this.

-The game we play is to --- perhaps counter-intuitively --- try to make the observer as weak as possible (while still being useful), since a weak observer can be fooled the most number of ways.
-Of course, the kicker is "as possible": a human looking at the code must be able to look at (observe) the program and reason about what it does.
-Humans already can't do simple, reliably --- adding non-deterministic behavior (e.g., look up "memory models") can easily make correctness hopeless.
+Since a weak observer can be fooled the most number of ways and allows the most number of substitutions the game we play is to try to make the observer as weak as possible in every every way that "does not matter" (e.g., the exact order ALU operations execute) while making it as strong as possible in ways that do matter (e.g., the exact order that memory operations complete).
+Of course, the kicker is "does not matter": a human looking at the code must be able to look at (observe) the program and reason about what it does.
+Humans already can't do simple, reliably
+--- adding non-deterministic behavior (e.g., look up "memory models") can easily make correctness hopeless.

-In the big world, the rough place many systems settle on is that they ignore "how" a result is computed (what instructions actually run on the CPU), and instead only require that externally observable actions such as network messages, disk writes, output statements, exceptions, or launching a rocket happen in the order they are written, without duplication or eliminating.
-As long as these observations remain the same, they treat code itself as a black box and (very roughly speaking) do not concern themselves with what actual CPU operations performed.
+In the big world, the rough place many systems settle on is that they ignore "how" a result is computed (what instructions actually run on the CPU), and instead only require that externally observable actions (such as network messages, disk writes, output statements, exceptions, or launching a rocket) happen in the order they are written, without duplication or eliminating.
+As long as these observations remain the same, they treat code itself as a black box and (very roughly speaking) do not concern themselves with the internal computation.
+As an example:
-An entire program could be replaced with a lookup table if that gives equivalent results, or even deleted entirely if it has no output.
+An entire program could be replaced with a lookup table if that gives externally equivalent side-effects.
+It could even be deleted entirely if it has no output.

-There are interesting, subtle variations you can play for this (some covered in CS240), but we leave them aside for the moment.
+This is a subtle topic so we'll largely just ignore it and get to examples.

 ### How as-if lets the compiler wtf-you.

-To bring our discussion back to the concrete , low-level of this class: roughly speaking, the C compiler `gcc` that we will use  assumes that only the source code you write can affect values, and only do so sequentially.
+To bring our discussion back to the concrete , low-level of this class: roughly speaking, the C compiler `gcc` that we will use  assumes that only the source code you write can affect storage locations, and only do so within a single path of execution that runs sequentially.
 It does not know about threads, interrupts, or hardware devices.

 Let's say it again, since one sentence will be the root of many of your problems: